Who Am I?

 I have the absolute joy and privilege of offering others support to change their lives into what they want them to be.

 I work humanistically.
-Essentially this means I believe you are the expert on you, and my job is to understand you and your world from your perspective so we can work together to get you where you want to be.
+Essentially this means I believe you are the expert on you, my job is to understand you and your world from your perspective and build a relationship with you that feels safe and supportive to grow.
+This will not always be comfortable, and you may well resist it.
+Good.
+That means it is working!

 I work with the whole of you, this may involve talking, working with body language and movement, and the connection between mind, body and more to understand your issues.
 These can be practical exercises, as well as takeaway ideas to try in your life outside of our sessions.

 We will work towards you feeling capable to deal with those issues without me, in your own way.
-Autonomy is very important in my practice, and everything I offer is an invitation.
+Your autonomy is very important in my practice, and everything I offer is an invitation.

 I believe everyone should understand their inner world enough to be OK day to day.